1jour1vin

 "Excellent style, confident and full of character—it has it all.
 Captivating! ~ Decanter"

-“Maucaillou 2019 is a lovely wine, elegant and nuanced, with a beautiful aromatic profile and excellent balance.
+“Maucaillou 2019 is a very lovely wine, elegant and nuanced, with a beautiful aromatic profile and excellent balance.
 A wine of delicacy and restraint, the 2019 is exceptionally classy and flawless.
 Crushed flowers, red berries, mint.
 It’s beautifully crafted.
-2023–2034” (Vinous - Antonio Galloni 2020) - Excellent value for money from the Médoc! - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+2023–2034” (Vinous – Antonio Galloni 2020) – Excellent value for money from the Médoc! – Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and shipping method selected)

-Buy Maucaillou wines at the best prices in a private sale!
+Buy Maucaillou wines at the best price through a private sale!

 Starting at €99 on your first order